PMS & mood patterns

 Track the trigger and the cycle day

-The same trigger may feel different depending on sleep, stress, and cycle timing.
 MoodSwings lets you log mood and symptoms with the period calendar so you can see whether irritability clusters before bleeding starts.
+That pattern is more useful than trying to decide from one argument or one difficult afternoon.

-Make a low-conflict plan
+Make a low-conflict plan before the sensitive window

 If you notice a recurring window, write a tiny plan before it arrives: fewer serious conversations late at night, more direct reassurance, simpler meals, less over-scheduling, or a private note to pause before replying.